 I can’t say that I’m the brightest guy; it can certainly take me quite a while to figure things out.
 So, having lived frugally my entire life, I figured that the next logical step was to buy a home.
 After all, it was a prudent investment.
 Right?

 Then, I lived it.
 And it learned that homeownership is expensive, a lot of work, and that owning a home doesn’t really provide a great return on investment – considering illiquidity, real estate agent selling commissions, the ongoing expenses of large utility bills, real estate taxes, and repairs.
 There are higher-returning, lower maintenance investments available.
-(Yes, I ran the number.)
+(Yes, I ran the numbers.)

 Don’t Buy a House; Take a Sabbatical Instead